yashpasar/Predictive-Analysis-for-Airline-Customer-Satisfaction/README.md

   ##  Data Analysis for Southeast Airlines ##

   Description:
-The project revolves around analyzing the survey data collected from a huge number of customers traveling within the United States and use those data to provide recommendations to Southeast Airlines Co.
+The project revolves around analyzing the survey data collected from a huge number of customers traveling within the United States and use those data to provide recommendations to the Airlines with the least satisfied customers.
 The recommendations simply answer business questions to increase revenue and provide suggestions for improvement to the airlines for enhanced customer satisfaction.

 Objective:
-The objective of this project is to suggest our client, Southeast Airlines Co., the areas where they can improve to increase their customer's satisfaction.
-Also, provide them with insights on what parameters are leading to less satisfaction among their customers compared to other airlines.
+The objective of this project is to compare FlyFast Airlines with Southeast Airlines Co. so that they can improve their service by increasing their customer's satisfaction.
+Also, provide them with insights on what parameters are leading to less satisfaction among their customers compared to SouthEast airlines.

 Conclusion:
  Satisfaction rating tends to reduce as arrival delay increases